openid/openid4vp_ble/main.md

 Pre-requisites: The Verifier has opened it's application and started the mode that accepts OpenID4VP.

-1. Verifier app starts BLE advertisement (`PDU ADV_IND`). (announcing the first 16 bytes of the verifier's key)
+1. Verifier app starts BLE advertisement (`PDU ADV_IND`). (announcing the first 5 bytes of the verifier's key)
 2. Wallet scans the BLE layer and filters the `OVP` automatically (in case it found only one).
-If there are multiple verifiers the user is asked to choose.
+If there are multiple verifiers the user is asked to choose, alternatively use [QR Code](#connection-scan-qr-ble).
 3. Wallet connects to the Verifier (`SCAN_REQ`).
-The second 16 byte of the verifiers key is provided in the scan response (`SCAN_RESP`).
+The second 27 byte of the verifiers key is provided in the scan response (`SCAN_RESP`).
-4. Wallet generates a X25519 ([@!RFC7748]) key pair of its own and combines to create a DHE secret key.
+4. Wallet generates a X25519 ([@!RFC7748]) key pair of its own and combines to create a DHE secret key(#encryption).
-5. Wallet makes identify request (`IDENTIFY_REQ`) and submits its public key to the verifier in plain text (see below). #identify characteristics
+5. Wallet makes identify request (`IDENTIFY_REQ`) and submits its public key to the verifier in plain text [see below](#identify-request)
 6. Verifier calculates DHE secret key based on its key pair and the wallet's public key.

-__Note:__ While the Verifier can be active for a long time and process multiple Connections (based on the same Verifier key) subsequently, the Verifier can only accept a single connection at a time.
+__Note:__ While the Verifier can be active for a long time and process multiple connections (based on the same Verifier key).

 __Note:__ Its expected that the range of the verifiers advertisement is limited based on the applications requirement.
 Verifiers are expected to provide the necessary controls to limit the range.